JJ/hoborg/text/text.md

 of the scene.
 I couldn't handle them all by myself, no way.
 So I made the call for other guys to join me and try to solve the situation.

 Which didn't seem easily solvable without a broken limb.
-However, it might be solvable without that limb breaking being mine, if I only got a few more guys from the circus to help us.
+Or head.
+However, it might be solvable without that limb breaking being mine, if I only got a few more guys from the circus to lend a hand.

 Guy the gaffer was the first to arrive, as he always did.
 That was one of the reason why he was allowed to boss everyone around even being